Samsung Can’t Hear Caller Unless on Speaker: 10 Fixes

 Restart your Phone

-If the diagnostic report shows that your microphone and speaker are okay but you still can’t hear callers without the speaker, you should try restarting your Phone.
+If the diagnostic report shows that your microphone and speaker are okay, but you still can’t hear callers without the speaker, you should try restarting your Phone.

-You can now retry the call and see if you can now hear callers.
+You can now retry the call and see if you can hear callers.

 Boot into Safe Mode